 Mindful Monday Forum

 Timely topics are presented by renowned thought leaders from around the globe, as well as experts from within our congregation.
-The Mindful Monday Forum will held alternating Monday evenings from October through May.
-Forum starts at 7:00 PM online using Zoom.
+The Mindful Monday Forum will held alternating Monday evenings from the last Monday in September through May.
+Forum starts at 7:00 PM online on the UUCGN Facebook Channel.
+(You do not need a Facebook login to view.)
 The format involves a 40-minute presentation with the remaining time allotted for questions and answers.

 The 2021-2022 schedule is listed below.

 Oct.
-18. Dr. Ana Puskin-Chevlin, Growing Climate Solutions.
+18. Dr. Ana Puszkin-Chevlin, Growing Climate Solutions.
 "Excuse me, can we talk about climate?"

 Nov.
 1. Sharon Henry-Woodby, M.D.
 Zonta Club.
-"The Pandemic within a pandemic: COVID and the increase in domestic violence."
+"Sex Trafficking and Domestic Violence in SWFL"

 Dec.
 20. Dr. Mark Schulman.
 "Biden's First Year: A Pollster examines how Americans size up his performance"